glycerine/demo_cbor/README.md

 Code generation for the win.
 Reflection is slow.

-Importantly, for diagnostics, CBOR cannot be converted to JSON without knowing the expected structure (what is encoded in the potential arbitrary data) in advance.
+Importantly, for diagnostics, CBOR cannot be converted to JSON without knowing the expected structure (what is encoded in the data, which can be arbitrary) in advance.
 That's a huge downside.

 ~~~
 goos: darwin